yashodhank/actor-facebook-scraper/README.md

 ## Usage

 If you want to run the actor on Apify platform, you need to have at least a proxy so that Facebook doesn't block you.
-Since it uses Puppeteer, the minumum memory for running is 4096 MB.
+Since it uses Puppeteer, the minimum memory for running is 4096 MB.

 ## Expected Consumption

-One page and posts takes around 7 minutes for the default amount of information (3 posts, 15 comments), also depends on proxy type used (`RESIDENTIAL` vs `DATACENTER`), block rate, retries, memory and CPU provided.
+One page and posts take around 7 minutes for the default amount of information (3 posts, 15 comments), also depends on proxy type used (`RESIDENTIAL` vs `DATACENTER`), block rate, retries, memory and CPU provided.

-Usually more concurrency is not better, while 5-10 concurrent tasks can finish each around 30s-60s, a 20 concurrency can take up to 300s each.
+Usually, more concurrency is not better, while 5-10 concurrent tasks can finish each around 30s-60s, a 20 concurrency can take up to 300s each.
 You can limit your concurrency by setting the `MAX_CONCURRENCY` environment variable on your actor.

 ## Input